The SALSA MLPA Probemix P002 BRCA1 is an in vitro diagnostic (IVD)1

 transcript variant 1, and two probes detect sequences located 4.7 kb and 0.8 kb upstream of the BRCA1

-gene.
+gene to determine the extent of the deletion or duplication.
 In addition, ten reference probes are included that detect autosomal chromosomal locations.
-Complete probe sequences and the identity of the genes detected by the reference probes are available online.
+Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mrcholland.com

 This probemix contains nine quality control fragments generating amplification products between 64 and 105 nt: four DNA Quantity fragments (Q-fragments), two DNA Denaturation fragments (D-fragments), one Benchmark fragment, and one chromosome X and one chromosome Y-specific fragment.
 More information on how to interpret observations on these control fragments can be found in the MLPA General Protocol and online at www.mrcholland.com